Great Panther Mining Limited (GPL) is primed for evolution with the beta value of 1.74

-Great Panther Mining Limited (GPL) is priced at $0.27 after the most recent trading session.
-At the very opening of the session, the stock price was $0.38 and reached a high price of $0.39, prior to closing the session it reached the value of $0.38.
-The stock touched a low price of $0.36.Recently in News on November 10, 2021, IIROC Trade Resumption – GPR.
+Great Panther Mining Limited (GPL) is priced at $0.26 after the most recent trading session.
+At the very opening of the session, the stock price was $0.27 and reached a high price of $0.27, prior to closing the session it reached the value of $0.27.
+The stock touched a low price of $0.26.Recently in News on November 10, 2021, IIROC Trade Resumption – GPR.
 Trading resumes in:.
 You can read further details here

 Great Panther Mining Limited had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.1600 on 02/10/21, with the lowest value was $0.2499 for the same time period, recorded on 11/10/21.